lmfit/lmfit-py/doc/fitting.rst

 By default, the `Levenberg-Marquardt
 <https://en.wikipedia.org/wiki/Levenberg-Marquardt_algorithm>`_ algorithm is
 used for fitting.
-While often criticized, including the fact it finds a *local* minima, this approach has some distinct advantages.
+While often criticized, including the fact it finds a *local* minimum, this approach has some distinct advantages.
 These include being fast, and well-behaved for most curve-fitting needs, and making it easy to estimate uncertainties for and correlations between pairs of fit variables, as discussed in :ref:`fit-results-label`.